caprinux/caprinux.github.io/lawofpwn/innerworkings1/howdoesassemblywork.md

 ---
 layout: post
-title: How does C Programming work?
+title: How does assembly work?
+What is the Stack?
 permalink: /lawofpwn/innerworkings/how_does_assembly_work
 ---